jameslu255/Down-Project/milestones/Milestone1.md

 # We have pictures of our view controllers.
 Ask us to show them to you. #

+## Pitch:
+Down? is an app that enables friends to see who is down to hang out.
+It allows users to make spontaneous plans throughtout the day without having to contact every friend individually.

+## Progress:

 James: Finished first load screen, login view, login screens and signup screens.
 Setup the layout of the app.
 Worked with Jonathan to setup Firebase to work with login/signup. https://github.com/ECS189E/project-f19-down/tree/Login-View

 Jonathan: Studied how to use Firebase.
 Worked with James to add Firebase functionality to login/signup. https://github.com/ECS189E/project-f19-down/tree/API-Login-View https://github.com/ECS189E/project-f19-down/tree/Nov-09-API